Zir0-93/zir0-93.github.io/_posts/2018-12-10-github-code-reviews.md

 ```

 # Classifying GitHub Review Comments
-We will now leverage the classifier developed in the previous section to classify over 30000 GitHub review comments from the top 100
+We will now leverage the classifier we created in the previous section to classify over 30000 GitHub review comments from the top 100
 most forked Java repositories on GitHub.
 GitHub exposes a REST API that allows developers to interact with the platform, which we will use to mine our Review Comments.

 ```python